Humans are amazing, and amazing humans seem to be connected to the realm of all capable thought and ideas.

 Jaquet Droz in Switzerland around 1760.

 A computer processes data by running a program.
-Programs are the functions on which written into them is how the functions will behave when it is energized.
-What will be the output, what is it to do when it is processed.
-The instructions for how to act when energized.
+Programs are the instructions written onto them how the functions will behave when energized.
+What will be the output, what is it to do when it is program is processed.
+A computer runs programs.

 Jaquet Droz invented the computer as a bi-product to his mechanical creative genius; a function that transcends both horology & art when he built the first programmable computer.